-The General Partner, on behalf of the Partnership, intends to invest all or substantially all of the Available Funds in Resource Companies, in as diversified a manner as possible by December 31, 2016.
+The General Partner, on behalf of the Partnership, intends to invest all or substantially all of the Available Funds in Resource Companies, in as diversified a manner as possible by December 31, 2017.

-As of the date of the Initial Closing to November 30, 2017 or as late as May 31, 2018 as permitted by the Partnership Agreement, the General Partner will monitor the activities of all Resource Companies from which the Partnership has purchased Flow-Through Shares, and will evaluate on a continual basis whether to hold, or sell, some or all of the shares and Warrants of each such Resource Company.
+During the currency of the Partnership, the General Partner will monitor the activities of all Resource Companies from which the Partnership has purchased Flow-Through Shares, and will evaluate on a continual basis whether to hold, or sell, some or all of the shares and Warrants of each such Resource Company.
 Where advisable in the General Partner's opinion, some or all of the shares and Warrants held by the Partnership will be sold.
-The General Partner intends to implement the Mutual Fund Rollover Transaction; however, if the Mutual Fund Rollover Transaction is not implemented by the General Partner before November 30, 2017 (or at the General Partner's option, sooner, or later up to May 31, 2018), the remaining shares and Warrants still held by the Partnership will be valued, so that the Partnership may be dissolved on, in accordance with the procedure described elsewhere in this Offering Memorandum.
+The General Partner intends to implement the Mutual Fund Rollover Transaction; however, if the Mutual Fund Rollover Transaction is not implemented by the General Partner before November 30, 2018 (or at the General Partner's option, sooner, or later up to May 31, 2019), the remaining shares and Warrants still held by the Partnership will be valued, so that the Partnership may be dissolved, in accordance with the procedure described elsewhere in this Offering Memorandum.

-The following table shows how the Partnership intends to meet its long term objectives, after January 1, 2017 and until such date as the Partnership is dissolved, such dissolution expected to occur on or before November 30, 2017 or as late as May 31, 2018 as permitted by the Partnership Agreement:
+The following table shows how the Partnership intends to meet its long term objectives until such date as the Partnership is dissolved, such dissolution expected to occur on or before November 30, 2018 or as late as May 31, 2018 as permitted by the Partnership Agreement:

-What Partnership must do and how it will do it Target completion date Partnership's cost to complete and/or use of proceeds Ongoing monitoring of the activities of the Resource Companies in which the Partnership has invested and monitoring of the share prices of such Resource Companies November 30, 2017 No additional cost charged to the Partnership other than administrative and operating expenses described herein, including Management Fee payable to the Portfolio Manager.
-Sell some or all of the shares and warrants of Resource Companies purchased by the Partnership where warranted based on the Portfolio Manager's evaluation of the Resource Companies' prospects and general market conditions November 30, 2017 No additional cost charged to the Partnership other than administrative and operating expenses described herein.
+What Partnership must do and how it will do it Target completion date Partnership's cost to complete and/or use of proceeds Ongoing monitoring of the activities of the Resource Companies in which the Partnership has invested and monitoring of the share prices of such Resource Companies November 30, 2018 No additional cost charged to the Partnership other than administrative and operating expenses described herein, including Management Fee payable to the Portfolio Manager.
+Sell some or all of the shares and warrants of Resource Companies purchased by the Partnership where warranted based on the Portfolio Manager's evaluation of the Resource Companies' prospects and general market conditions November 30, 2018 No additional cost charged to the Partnership other than administrative and operating expenses described herein.

-What Partnership must do and how it will do it Target completion date Partnership's cost to complete and/or use of proceeds Tax-deferred exchange of Partnership equity assets (Mutual Fund Rollover Transaction) for redeemable Mutual Fund Shares, or distribution to each Limited Partner of his or her proportionate share of cash, shares, warrants and other securities held by the Partnership as at the dissolution of Partnership (date subject to change) November 30, 2017 No additional cost charged to the Partnership other than administrative and operating expenses described herein.
+What Partnership must do and how it will do it Target completion date Partnership's cost to complete and/or use of proceeds Tax-deferred exchange of Partnership equity assets (Mutual Fund Rollover Transaction) for redeemable Mutual Fund Shares, or distribution to each Limited Partner of his or her proportionate share of cash, shares, warrants and other securities held by the Partnership as at the dissolution of Partnership (date subject to change) November 30, 2018 No additional cost charged to the Partnership other than administrative and operating expenses described herein.